TITLE

 originally issued the Beatles UK albums on cassette tape

-with re-arranged running orders, the excuse being the need
+with re-arranged running orders, the reason for this was

 |||